cinqtechnologies/php-test/README.md

 ## API Doc

-You can find the whole API documentation under the `docs/` directory.
-You just need to open the `docs/index.html` on your browser.
+You can find the API documentation at [diogocavilha.github.io/php-test](https://diogocavilha.github.io/php-test/)

 ## Setting Up The Project
 ```bash